Department of Management Science and Statistics

 MS 5323.
 Statistical Methods for Business Analytics.
 (3-0) 3 Credit Hours.

-Prerequisite: MS 5003 or an equivalent.
+Prerequisite: MS 5013 or an equivalent.
 Introduction to multivariate statistical analysis.
 Typical topics include multiple regression, multiple analysis of variance, logistic regression, discriminant analysis, conjoint analysis, cluster analysis, and factor analysis.
 Emphasizes the use of computer statistical packages.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5333.
 Introduction to Business Analytics.
 (3-0) 3 Credit Hours.

 This course introduces the basic concepts of business analytics, principles of data mining, Structured Query Language (SQL), and Big Data.
 It provides students an opportunity to understand how analytics can help improve decisions throughout an organization’s value chain.
 Presents the most prevalent methods for descriptive (e.g., cluster analysis, association analysis), predictive (e.g., multiple regression, logistic regression, decision tree methods), and prescriptive (e.g., optimization) analytics.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5343.
 Logistics Systems Management.
 (3-0) 3 Credit Hours.

 Study of business logistics: the process of planning, implementing, and controlling the flow and storage of goods or services and related information from point of origin to point of consumption to achieve customer satisfaction.
 Focuses on the cost and value added to products or services by making them available in the desired condition when and where they are needed.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5363.
 Pricing and Revenue Management.
 (3-0) 3 Credit Hours.